jamesjuett/github-invites/README.md

 This script uses the Github API to create invitations to a Github organization (e.g. "eecs280staff") and a single team (e.g. "Course Staff").
-Users to invite are specified by a list of emails in a JSON file.
+Users to invite are specified by a list of emails in a JSON file (any users that are already a member of the organization will be ignored).

 ## Getting Started